A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Introduction

 \subsection{Modelling spatio-temporal data}

-Statistical models for spatio-temporal data is a rich area of study, with applications ranging from environmental data \citep{cameletti2013}, to climate data \citep{wood2004climate}, to resource and risk models (e.g., of wildfires, \citet{serra2014wildfires}), to disease modeling \citep{inlaexample2015malaria,moraga2019geospatial}, and analyses in ecology \citep{yuan2017,zuur2017spatial}.
-These models use spatio-temporal random effects, defined as (Gaussian) spatio-temporal stochastic processes indexed by a set of hyper-parameters, and rely on a large body of theoretical and methodological literature, see \citet{stein2012interpolation}, \citet{gelfand2010handbook}, \citet{cressie2015statistics}, and references therein.
+Statistical models for spatio-temporal data have applications in areas ranging from the analysis of environmental data \citep{cameletti2013} and climate data \citep{wood2004climate,fuglstad2020compression}, to resource and risk modeling (e.g., of wildfires, \citet{serra2014wildfires}), disease modeling \citep{inlaexample2015malaria,moraga2019geospatial}, and ecology \citep{yuan2017,zuur2017spatial}.
+These models typically use spatio-temporal random effects, defined as Gaussian spatio-temporal stochastic processes and rely on a large body of theoretical and methodological literature \citep[][and references therein]{stein2012interpolation, gelfand2010handbook, CressieWikle2011}.

 At best, this theory is carefully studied when the spatio-temporal model is constructed, so that the model with the most appropriate assumptions can be used.
 In practice, however, users of statistical software often choose a model based on convenience.
 If there are available code examples, the choices made in these will often be carried forward into future analyses.
-For example, users of R-INLA \citep{rue2009,rue2017bayesian} construct space-time models through Kronecker products of a spatial Mat\' ern model, and order 1 or 2 autoregressive models in time, following the code examples in \citet{krainski2018advanced}.
+For example, users of R-INLA \citep{rue2009,rue2017bayesian,art664,art693,art702,art703} construct space-time models through Kronecker products of a spatial Mat\' ern model, and first- or second-order autoregressive models in time, following the code examples in \citet{krainski2018advanced}.
 This paper is aimed at improving the general practice of space-time data analysis, by providing a new family of spatio-temporal stochastic processes for use as random effects in statistical software.

-We will mainly discuss spatio-temporal stochastic processes $u(\mb s,t)$ that are stationary and spatially isotropic, i.e., the covariance function can be written as $\text{Cov}(u(\bm s_1, t_1), u(\bm s_2, t_2)) = C(h_s, h_t),$ where $h_s = ||\bm s_1 - \bm s_2||$ and $h_t = |t_1 - t_2|$.
+We will mainly discuss stochastic processes $u(\s,t)$ that are stationary and spatially isotropic, i.e., the covariance function can be written as $\pCov(u(\s_1, t_1), u(\s_2, t_2)) = R(h_s, h_t),$ where $h_s = ||\s_1 - \s_2||$ and $h_t = |t_1 - t_2|$, but will also extend these process models to spatial non-stationarity and processes on general manifolds.
 We consider these stochastic processes in the context of hierarchical models, as a latent model component, observed through some measurement process, with no direct measurements of the stochastic process itself.
+Consider, for example, a model with a linear predictor